DecisionsDev/sample-template_repository/CONTRIBUTING.md

 ## Is It Really a Support Issue

-If you aren't sure if your contribution is needed or necessary, please visit the [support forum][ml-users] before attempting to submit a pull request or a ticket.
+If you aren't sure if your contribution is needed or necessary, please visit the [support forum][forum] before attempting to submit a pull request or a ticket.

 ## Search Project Bug Base